I notice one of the curtain rings has popped out. Sigh. I've glued it a zillion times already. Next time, I'm using liquid nails.

 See?
 Wintery sky!

-In keeping with the theme of things needing maintenance today, I get a low tire light and
+In keeping with the theme of things needing maintenance today, I get a low tire light and a maintenance light.

 It's Columbus day, and even though I don't know anyone who is off today, the streets are pretty empty.

 This is the floor I have to park on if I get to work after 8:30.